Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 * `{{.columnName | epoch_clear}}` - Will convert an epoch value to the YYYY-MM-DD HH:II:SS format required for a Hornbill DateTime field.
 Defaulting to CLEAR the column if unable to convert.
 * `{{.columnName | date_conversion "date time format of the content in .columnName"}}` - Provide the input format based on the following reference time of Jan 2nd 2006 4 minutes and 5 seconds past 3pm - eg "02/01/2006 15:04:05" will convert the regular UK/European date time format to the format useable in the Hornbill datetime field, whereas "01/02/2006 15:04" will process default US date time.
 Please note that IF your formatting is already in the Hornbill date time format (2006-01-02 15:04:05), you don't need to convert anything.
 * `{{.columnName | date_conversion_clear "date time format of the content in .columnName"}}` - Provide the input format based on the following reference time of Jan 2nd 2006 4 minutes and 5 seconds past 3pm - eg "02/01/2006 15:04:05" will convert the regular UK/European date time format to the format useable in the Hornbill datetime field, whereas "01/02/2006 15:04" will process default US date time.
 Defaulting to CLEAR the column if unable to convert.

+As well as the above transforms, we have also included the [Sprig package for Go templates](https://masterminds.github.io/sprig/), which contains over 70 additional template functions to allow you to perform more advanced transforms on your mapped data.

 #### AssetTypeFieldMapping